 The show starts with my favorite.
 This gorgeous display of dragons which seem to be swimming in the lawn are at the entry of the Botanical Gardens.
 Very popular with all the visitors and so colorful!

 This lily is a Eucomis autumnalis – more commonly called a pineapple lily.
 I love the white flower stalk rising above those bright green leaves.
 It looks almost like lily of the valley!

 Wouldn’t you love this show of lilies in your yard?
 The name of it is Lillum “Kissproof.”
 This lily is hardy in zones 4-8 and can tolerate full sun to part shade.
 I love the whimsical name too!

 A zone 7 hardy Hibiscus!
 At last.
 All of the hibiscus plants that I have purchased here in Raleigh have been semi tropical and will not over winter.
 This variety is Hibiscus SUMMERIFIC var.
 ‘Cranberry Crush’.
 I’ll be on the look out for it this year.
 It is hardy in zones 4 to 9, so it can be grown a bit further north too!

 Hydrangeas are a plant that I have in several spots in my garden.
 These two have gorgeous flowers.
 The white one is Hydrangea Paniculate – ‘Limelight” and the pink variety is Hydrangea macrophylla – “Forever and ever.” (gotta love the name that makes you think you will have an endless supply of flowers!)

-This beauty is an Angel’s trumpet – Brugmansia.
+This beauty is lillium regale.
 I love the pink and white candy cane striped flowers and they were huge!
-Can’t wait to find these.
+Can’t wait to find these to grow.